 - For more info: Service Canada; or call 1-800-206-7218; TTY 1-800-926-9105

 Calling from outside Canada: 506-548-7961 (long distance charges apply).

 Permanent Resident Card

 Your PR card is official proof that you are a permanent resident of Canada.
 It is a wallet-sized plastic card that you are required to show if you leave and enter Canada from another country.
 You will get this card if you have been approved as a PR.

 - Where to go: If you supplied a Canadian mailing address in your visa application, this will be mailed to you.
-If you did not provide an address, you can provide it online within 180 days upon landing.
+If you did not provide an address, you can provide it online within 180 days of getting your status.

 - If you need to apply for a PR card, you can do it online.
 Apply if you have gone beyond the 180-day deadline, lost your PR card, if it has expired, or if you have legally changed your name or you are changing the gender designation on your card.
 You will need to follow instructions and submit documents (depending on your reason for applying).
 Follow the detailed instructions on this page: Applying for a Permanent Resident Card

 - Fee/Cost: $50.